sarfraznawaz2005/ai-team/readme.md

 Not recommended to be used in production, watch out for costs, use at your own risk!

-**Probably I won't be updating this package much due to lack of time but I hope someoen in PHP community comes up with better and robust package for PHP.
+**Probably I won't be updating this package much (hence no release created) due to lack of time but I hope someoen in PHP community comes up with better and robust package for PHP.
 CrewAI is good starting point.**